Benchmarks & Industry Insights

 Implementation timeline:

-• Week 2: Introduce automated bid rules and schedule tests across key time windows.
+• Week 2: Introduce automated bid rules, schedule tests across key time windows, and apply frequency caps.

 Here's how to execute each step: